dsilalahi/PBC-Chicago-Capstone-2015/writeup/capstone/writeup.md

       },
 ```

-Inorder to reuse /retail/solr/add-schema.sh we got the XML file from the Solr Web interface and copied over into the /retail/solr directory
+In order to reuse /retail/solr/add-schema.sh we got the XML file from the Solr Web interface and copied over into the /retail/solr directory

+In the web-python project, we created/updated the following files to demo the solr search for receipts
+- web-python/routes/web.py (controller to pull data from the data source)
+- web-python/templates/search_receipts_list.jinja2 (a new jinja file in the view layer)

 #### Spark Excercise